Professor of Political Science

 M.A., University of Georgia, 1989

 Ph.D., University of Georgia, 1993

 Fields: Elections, Southern Politics, Environmental Politics, and Redistricting and Representation

-Keith Gaddie is a Professor in the Department of Political Science.
+Keith Gaddie is professor and chairman of the Department of Political Science.
 He joined the faculty in 1996, after four years on the faculty of the Tulane University School of Public Health and Tropical Medicine in New Orleans.
-Keith offers courses in the graduate methods sequence, courses on parties, campaigns, elections, and Southern Politics, and he regularly offers the P Sc 1113 American Federal Government course.
+Keith offers courses in parties, campaigns, and Southern Politics, and he regularly offers the P Sc 1113 American Federal Government course.